Opel Commodore

 The Opel Commodore is an executive car (E-segment) produced by Opel from 1967 to 1986.
 It is the six-cylinder variant of the Rekord with styling differences.
 The Commodore nameplate was used by Opel from 1967 to 1982 in Europe and to 1986 in South Africa.
-However, its nameplate/lineage continued until 2020 with the Australian Holden Commodore.
-The last generation was sold in the United Kingdom primarily as the Vauxhall Viceroy although Opel models were also sold.
+The Commodore nameplate was adopted by Holden in Australia, where it continued until 2020.
+The last generation was sold in the United Kingdom primarily as the Vauxhall Viceroy although Opel-badged models were also sold there, and the Chevrolet Commodore in South Africa from 1978 to 1982, when it was renamed the Opel Commodore.